 Investigating Collections

-Image credits: photographic negatives of Tommy Greene sculptures, 1959, Box 1, Folder 2, Harry Drinkwater Papers, Getty Research Institute; book cover of Zoo Renewal: White Flight and the Animal Ghetto, 2015; banner collage for Black One Shot on ASAP/J, 2020; screenshot of Instagram post @wangechistudio, 09/11/19; illustration of the squat, Natural Energy Design Handbook, September 1973; cover of Architectural Forum, April 1973; photograph of student presentation in ARTH 355 courtesy of Sheehan Gallery, 2021; photograph of student presentation in ARTH 230, 2022.
+Image credits: author photograph of 1911 general store at Allensworth CA; book cover of Zoo Renewal: White Flight and the Animal Ghetto, 2015; banner collage for Black One Shot on ASAP/J, 2020; screenshot of Instagram post @wangechistudio, 09/11/19; illustration of the squat, Natural Energy Design Handbook, September 1973; cover of Architectural Forum, April 1973; photograph of student presentation in ARTH 355 courtesy of Sheehan Gallery, 2021; photograph of student presentation in ARTH 230, 2022; film still from Men of the Forest (United States Information Service, 1952).